dinosn/developer/README.md

 export GIGDEVELOPERBRANCH=master
 ```

+- GIGDEVELOPERBRANCH: the branch of this (jumpscale/developer) repository to use
-- GIGDEVELOPERBRANCH: the branch for the deverloper repo in jumpscale
+- GIGBRANCH: the branch which will be used for all other JumpScale repositories
-- GIGBRANCH: the branch which will be used for all other repo's on jumpscale, if that branch does not exist then it will fallback to master
+  - If the specified branch does not exist then it will fallback to master

-- if the code repository already exists then it will just do a pull of the branch on disk (without losing local change, will crash if change).
+  - If the repository was already cloned, then it will just do a pull of the branch (without losing local changes, will fail if there are changes).

 ### Protect host bash_profile (optional)

-- THIS IS NOT RECOMMENDED TO DO, only use this when you don't want any change in your system
+THIS IS NOT RECOMMENDED TO DO, only use this when you don't want any change in your system

-- If you don't want the JumpScale install script change your `bash_profile`, set the `GIGSAFE` environment variable:
+If you don't want the JumpScale install script change your `bash_profile`, set the `GIGSAFE` environment variable:
 ```bash
 export GIGSAFE=1
 ```